Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Introduction

-Although these methods from existing literature address some of the challenges in optimizing NiaH problems, none of them have been designed specifically to quickly and efficiently discover a needle-like optimum within a haystack of sub-optimal points, resulting in all of them falling short of full solution.
-Therefore, in this paper, we design an algorithm that addresses all three of the challenges faced when optimizing NiaH problems by (1) zooming in the manifold search bounds iteratively and independently for each dimension based on $m$ number of best memory points to quickly converge to the plausible region containing the global optimum needle, (2) anti-pigeonholing into local minima by using actively learned acquisition function hyperparameters to tune the exploitation-to-exploration ratio, (3) relieving compute utilization by pruning the low-performing memory points not being used to zoom in the search bounds.
+Although these methods from existing literature address some of the challenges in optimizing NiaH problems, none of them have been designed specifically to quickly and efficiently discover a needle-like optimum within a haystack of sub-optimal points, resulting in all of them falling short of a full solution.
+Therefore, in this paper, we design an algorithm that addresses all three of the challenges faced when optimizing NiaH problems by (1) zooming in the manifold search bounds iteratively and independently for each dimension based on $m$ number of best memory points to quickly converge to the plausible region containing the global optimum needle, (2) relieving compute utilization by pruning the low-performing and redundant memory points not being used to zoom in the search bounds, (3) anti-pigeonholing into local minima by using actively learned acquisition function hyperparameters to tune the exploitation-to-exploration ratio.
 The proposed algorithm, entitled [Zo]oming [M]emory-[B]ased [I]nitialization (\texttt{ZoMBI}), combines these three contributions into a method that efficiently optimizes NiaH problems quickly.
+Figure \ref{fig:prune} demonstrates the accelerated convergence ability of the proposed (\texttt{ZoMBI}) algorithm compared to standard BO.
 In essence, this process of scanning broadly and then focusing in on points of interest based on memory was inspired by the way we humans solve similar problems, but stands in contrast to the way standard BO methods with static acquisition functions solve problems.
-We demonstrate the performance of this algorithm on two NiaH materials science datasets: (1) discovery of materials with negative Poisson's ratio and (2) discovery of materials with both high electrical conductivity and low thermal conductivity.
-The performance of the proposed \texttt{ZoMBI} algorithm is compared against standard BO with static acquisition functions and two state-of-the-art (SoTA) algorithms, one from each of the two classes of partial NiaH solutions: (1) \texttt{TuRBO} (bounded search space) and (2) \texttt{MiP-EGO} (faster compute).
+We demonstrate the performance of this algorithm on three vastly different NiaH problems in materials science and ecological resource management: (1) discovery of materials with negative Poisson's ratio, (2) discovery of materials with both high electrical conductivity and low thermal conductivity, and (3) detection of environmental conditions conducive of sustaining wildfires.
+The performance of the proposed \texttt{ZoMBI} algorithm is compared against standard BO with static acquisition functions as well as against three more algorithms: (1) \texttt{HEBO}, the winning submission of the NeurIPS 2020 Black-Box optimization challenge \cite{hebo} and one algorithm from each of the two classes of partial NiaH solutions (2) \texttt{TuRBO} (bounded search space) \cite{Eriksson2020} and (3) \texttt{MiP-EGO} (faster compute) \cite{van2019automatic}.
+Finally, we stress-test the proposed \texttt{ZoMBI} algorithm across 174 additional datasets varying the optimum needle width, optimum distance to edges, dimensionality, and initialization conditions.